lazarus4/Beforth/architecture/VM.md

 - Little endian.

 ## VM memory model
 The VM is written in JavaScript using typed arrays.
-The main part of the VM is a large switch statement that's portable to C.
-The VM is meant to be simple enough to port to anything, including VHDL/Verilog.
 ```
 var CM = new Int16Array(codeMemSize); // Code space
 var DM = new Int32Array(dataMemSize); // Data space